WHAT DOES IT ALL MEAN?

 2. EAT MORE OILY FISH

 Eating oily fish and other seafood is great for boosting omega3s whilst seafood is also highly nutrient dense and a fab protein source.
 Including some of these seafood options several times per week is an excellent way to increase omega-3 intake.
 Always try to go for wild organic fish remember as farmed fish have much lower levels.
 One note, species like tuna whilst very high in omega-3 fatty acids are also much higher in mercury so its not recommended to consume too much of these on a regular basis.
 The other fish listed in this table below have lesser amounts of mercury or heavy metal contamination concerns.

 As well as that you can add an extra boost by taking a good clean high quality oily fish supplement.
-I love & always recommend Bare Biology to their clients, especially their Lionheart Maxi product which has nearly 1.5mg Omega3's per 2 capsules daily intake.
+I love & always recommend Bare Biology to my clients, especially their Lionheart Maxi product which has nearly 1.5mg Omega3's per 2 capsules daily intake.